ethanpinter/hydra/Challenge C - Carrot/readme.md

 # Carrot

 Welcome to the Carrot part of the Hydra challenge!
-The password for each zip file is also a flag, as seen in the zip files.
+The challenges are meant to be done sequentially, hence the password for each zip file.
+The last zip file will contain the challenge with the last flag.

 Good Luck!

-It seems like the password to the first zip file is encoded somehow..?
+It seems like the password to the first challenge file is encoded somehow..?
 See if you can figure it out:
 -- .-. ...- . ....- -.... .-.. ..-. -.- -.-- ....- -..- ..- - -.- -..- --. ..-. ...-- .-- . .-. -.-. --- -- --.. -- .-- ..- ..- .--- .-. .-.. .--- .-.. -.. --.- -- -.- .--. .. .-. --. -..- ... - ..--- ..- .. ..- -.... --.- -...- -...- -...- -...-